MyTooliT/Protocol/Protocol.md

   - answers to actions,
   - or specify errors.

-Each command, defined by its number, will be acknowledge via the same command number.
+Each command, defined by its number, will be acknowledged via the same command number.
 A

 - request bit defines request (acknowledgement) commands, and
 - an error bit defines errors.